fluid-project/infusion/README.txt

     FLUID-2398: Minimum font size control changes the text size even when the base size is larger then the minimum.

 Uploader:
+    FLUID-3886: The HTML5 version of the Uploader can't exclude certain files based on file type
+    FLUID-4078: The HTML5 Upload strategy incorrectly interprets the fileSizeLimit option as MB instead of KB
     FLUID-3996: Deleting files on the local filesystem after they have been added to the Uploader's queue will cause inconsistent behaviour
     FLUID-3997: Can't tab to the "Browse/Add More" button with the keyboard in IE with Flash 10
-    FLUID-3999: "Add more" button is not disabled while uploading other files
+    FLUID-3999: "Add more" button is not disabled while uploading other files in HTML5-compliant browsers
     FLUID-2052: Cannot tab away from the "Browse Files" button with Flash 10*
     * For information related to known issues with Flash 10 compatibility, see http://wiki.fluidproject.org/x/kwZo